-Whether you enjoy the thrill of scoring day-after-Thanksgiving deals in store or prefer to take advantage of discounts online from the comfort of home, there’s something you should know: Black Friday and Cyber Monday are bad news for our environment.
-As companies slash prices for the kickoff of the holiday shopping season between Thanksgiving Day and Cyber Monday, shoppers overconsume electronics, plastics and fast-fashion apparel — and our planet ultimately pays the price.
-According to the National Retail Federation, an estimated 164 million people plan to go shopping between Thanksgiving Day and Cyber Monday this season.
-That’s a lot of people buying a lot of products, many of them used for just a season or two and then discarded.
-It can lead to overconsumption & a lot of waste!
+Whether you enjoy the thrill of scoring day-after-Thanksgiving deals in a store or prefer to take advantage of discounts online from the comfort of your home, there’s something you should know: Black Friday and Cyber Monday are bad news for our environment.
+As companies slash prices for the holiday shopping season, shoppers overconsume electronics, plastics, and fast-fashion apparel — and our planet ultimately pays the price.
+According to the National Retail Federation, nearly 180 million people shopped Black Friday or Cyber Monday in 2021, with more purchases predicted for this year.
+That’s a lot of people buying a lot of products, many of which get discarded after a few months.
+It can lead to a lot of waste!

 What is Conscious Consumerism?

 Conscious Consumerism, also known as Ethical Consumerism, is shopping in ways that make a positive impact, and making sure that your purchases support people, organizations, and causes that matter to you.
 Have you ever opted for the small business over the large corporation, or chosen a product specifically for its ethical and/or environmental values?
 Congratulations—you’re already on the path to being a conscious consumer!

 As conscious consumers, we don’t want to contribute to the massive waste that Black Friday causes—but we do want to take advantage of sales!
 Not sure how to be sustainable on Black Friday?
 Here are five ways to have your most sustainable Black Friday yet!